rheaplex/self-identifying/README.md

 Notes
 =====

+macOS Preview.app mangles the images in bitmap/graymap/pixmap.
+They show OK in other PDF viewers, notably Acrobat.

 The document size is ANSI C.

-Where you se something like:
+Where you see something like:

     0.28 sub bigfontsize mul